raspberrypilearning/comic-character/en/step_3.md

 The `<button>` element creates a control that can be activated by the user's mouse, keyboard, voice command or any other assistive technology.

-The `onclick` attribute provides interactivity using JavaScript.
+The `onclick` attribute provides interactivity using a JavaScript event.

-It acts as an event attribute so that when an action occurs such as a user clicking a button with their mouse, a JavaScript function can be executed.

 --- collapse ---